 There are affiliate links in here.
 I get a small commission if you purchase through them at no extra cost to you.

-Apparently, Hidden Falls is one of the most visited sites in the Tetons.
+Apparently, Hidden Falls by Jenny Lake is one of the most visited sites in the Tetons.
 Guess who didn’t know that until right now?
 This girl.
 It was our first day in the Tetons and we were set on getting pictures of colorful pebbles in the lakes.

 What a mission, right?
 Without any kind of plan or goal, we parked by String Lake, where we could find room, thank goodness for Smart cars, and set off.